VOLUNTEER!

 Several member survey responses reiterated that LPIA should strive to protect the marsh and maintain the shoreline along the Kickemuit River.
 Activities like coastal monitoring, “wrack attacks” and Earth Day cleanups provide opportunities for learning while fostering environmental stewardship.
 We’re looking forward to a working relationship with the Warren Land Trust.
 It may be time for a Shoreline Buffer Application to arrest the spread of invasive species in the wetlands.

-So, here’s your invitation to join Jeff Burock, Storm Monitor, and daughter, Amity, develop environmental programming and information resources for LPIA families.
-Jeff plans on showing epic environmental movies outdoors this summer such as Don’t Look Up, The Day after Tomorrow, and An Inconvenient Truth.
-Amity would like to develop an educational brochure to help the community better understand the effects of climate change on our treasured natural assets including plant and animal species.
+So, here’s your invitation to join LPIA’s Storm Monitor and others to develop environmental programming and information resources for LPIA families.
+We also hope to show epic environmental movies outdoors this year such as Don’t Look Up and The Day after Tomorrow.
+We’ve partially developed an educational brochure to help the community better understand the effects of climate change on our treasured natural assets including plant and animal species.
+We could use some help on that.

-If you feel great just keeping the marsh neat and pretty, like Sarah Coulson, Stephan Vaast, and Molly Luttman, see you on Earth Day!
+If you feel great just keeping the marsh neat and pretty, see you on Earth Day!
 There are all kinds of fun initiatives kids can do too, like collecting waste shells, for instance.
 Our holiday tree was laden with them.
 Waste shells can be painted, used in treasure hunts or geo-locating events, and crushed for gardens or even the parking lot.

 Click here to view the Environmental webpage.
 If you’d like to join in, and make a collective positive impact, please send an email to lpia@laurelparkwarren.com.